4-Night Deluxe Lodge-based Dogsled Vacations

 These trips include 4 nights at Wintergreen Lodge OR 4 nights at Timber Trail Lodge's beautiful Diamond Willow retreat (and a few trip dates involve 2 nights at each).
 Each pair of guests has their own private bedroom (with single or double beds as desired) and associated full bathroom.
 At Wintergreen, the bedrooms feature the larger of our 6 rooms, all with lakeshore views.
 At Timber Trail's Diamond Willow retreat, guests can choose among 5 bedrooms and 3 full baths.

-Dinners and first-day luncheons are generally prepared and served at Wintergreen by our chef (and catered for dinners at Timber Trail).
-He knows exactly what our guests want after an invigorating day of dogsledding -- an interesting, tasteful meal with fresh top-quality ingredients.
+Dinners and first-day luncheons are generally prepared and served at Wintergreen (and catered for dinners at Timber Trail).
+We know exactly what our guests want after an invigorating day of dogsledding -- an interesting, tasteful meal with fresh top-quality ingredients.
 We call it "comfort food with class."
 Guests are welcome to bring their own wine or other adult beverages.
 Consider these mouth-watering sample menus:

 - almond-breaded chicken with light curry sauce and steamed rice, Brazilian Tres' Leche cake